 The Club’s youth system includes the National Youth League, National Premier Leagues Seniors and U20 teams, while the Academy squads for U11–U19 players are provided with training, coaching and development opportunities within a professional environment at the City Football Academy.

 Through the Melbourne City College of Football, Melbourne City provides local Victorian schools with access to coaching resources from Melbourne City FC, in addition to coaching, elite training and commercial and community opportunities.

-Led by Head of Academy, Joe Palatsides, Melbourne City’s National Youth League team delivered the Club’s first trophy in February 2015, winning the Youth League on the final day of the season.
+Melbourne City’s National Youth League team delivered the Club’s first trophy in February 2015, winning the Youth League on the final day of the season.
 Two years later the NYL team defeated Sydney FC to win the same trophy for the second time.